SWS-Methodology/Standards/workflow.md

 Send the package to Sebastian to be installed and tested on the QA server.

-### Modules
+#### Modules

 Zip up the modules which contains only allowed files specified in the module standards.

-Then upload the module to the server through the web interface and test whether module works.
+Then upload the module to the server through the web interface.

-After the module has gone through a test run, a new pull request can be send.

-## Quality Assurance
+### 4. Integration Test

+After the module has been uploaded or the package has been installed, run several tests to ensure the module or package passes existing tests.

+**NOTE (Michael): Need to set the criteria for integration test.**

-All changes to funciton/module/packages should be tested on the QA server before migrating to the production server.
+All changes to funciton/module/packages should be tested on the QA server before migrating to the Production server.

+### 5. Send the Pull Request then Close the Issue

+Code review will be conducted and investigate whether all changes satisfy requirements and standards.

+### 6. Merge the Branch

+When the code has been reviewed and no error has been spotted immediately, then we can merge the development branch back to the master.